 Brushing with a Pastry Brush

-For precise application, use a pastry brush to coat the rolls evenly.
-This method works well if you want to avoid pooling cream at the bottom of the baking dish.
+- For a more controlled application, use a pastry brush to apply the cream evenly.
+This technique is ideal if you want to ensure the cream covers the tops without pooling excessively at the bottom of the dish.

 Using a Measuring Cup